Sbeitla: Culture

 Thanks to the well preserved archaeological site with its prestigious Roman forum, the cultural activities in Sbeitla have prospered.
 An annual festival is organised in the forum.

 Museums

 The archaeological museum of Sbeitla houses several sculptures and mosaics.
 It consists of three exhibition rooms: the first one is about the Capsian culture, the second about the rest of Dionysus' empire, and the third contains two mosaics.

 Festivals

 Since 2000, the city holds its Spring International festival each year, it is an international celebration where many famous actors like Mahmoud Yacine and authors like Mahmoud Messadi were honored.
 The city celebrates also its international festival named also festival abadelah of Sbeitla.
 It was founded in 2000, and it became international in 2013.

 Economy

-The economy of Sbeitla relays on handicraft, agricultural and petroleum production managed by ETAP in the oil field of Douleb.
+The economy of Sbeitla relies on handicraft, agricultural and petroleum production managed by ETAP in the oil field of Douleb.

 Smuggling goods and oil from Algerian Borders represent a major parallel economy activity in the region.